LiechtensteinOfficial Name: Principality of Liechtenstein

 We strongly recommend supplemental insurance to cover medical evacuation.

 If traveling with prescription medication, check with the Government of Liechtenstein to ensure the medication is legal in Liechtenstein.
 Always carry your prescription medication in original packaging with your doctor’s prescription.

 Vaccinations: Be current on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Liechtenstein, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Liechtenstein’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Aviation Safety Oversight: Because there is no direct commercial air service to the United States by carriers registered in Liechtenstein, the U.S. Federal Aviation Administration (FAA) has not evaluated the government of Liechtenstein’s Civil Aviation Authority compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.